Do you know what inbound marketing content types will resonate with your audience as they go through their customer journey?

 Concise and complete — that’s the name of the game.

-3. Case studies
+4. Case studies

 These in-depth, fact-driven documents tell the story of a satisfied consumer.
 A case study can be effective at any funnel stage but is most often used as a closing tactic for bottle-of-funnel (BOFU) folks.
-Seeing one last glowing recommendation can turn a lead into a sale.
+Seeing one last glowing recommendation can convert a lead into a sale.

-Google shares a case study about its client Swarovski.
+Google shares a case study about its client, Swarovski.
 The jewelry retailer wanted to shift consumers’ perspectives to make their accessories go-tos for everyday moments, not just special celebrations.
+In the study, we learn that Shopping Ads and Google Images were utilized to create a mobile-rich experience for the retailer, growing online sales by 50 percent yearly.
+Nice.

-4. Customer success stories
+5. Customer success stories

 Much like case studies, customer stories are used to entice future buyers to give a brand a try.